 3) If your life has changed.

 Even if your financial circumstances haven’t changed, your life may.
 Marriage, divorce or widowhood; the birth of a child; a career change or retirement.
-These are the sorts of events that might call for a fresh look at whether your current asset allocations continue to reflect your evolving needs.
+These are the sorts of events that might call for a fresh look at whether your current asset allocation continues to reflect your evolving needs.

 You may have noticed a theme here: If particulars in your own life change, it can make good sense to alter your asset allocation to reflect your revised circumstances.